bbepis/XUnity.AutoTranslator/README.md

  * ALT + D: Dump untranslated texts (if no endpoint is configured)
  * ALT + R: Reload translation files.
 Useful if you change the text files on the fly.
  * ALT + U: Manual hooking.
 The default hooks wont always pick up texts.
 This will attempt to make lookups manually.
+ * ALT + F: If OverrideFont is configured, will toggle between overridden and default font.

 ## Installation
 The plugin can be installed in following ways: